-University is a little bit different to high school.
-You’ll find yourself adjusting to a new way of learning, but don’t worry, we have some simple lessons that will help you transition seamlessly into your new tertiary life.
+University is a bit different to high school.
+You’ll find yourself adjusting to a new way of learning and studying.
+But don’t worry, we have some simple lessons that will help you transition seamlessly into your new university life.

 When you first arrive, you might think the University has its own language.
 That’s pretty much true.
 Bookmark our glossary for quick reference and soon enough you’ll know your corequisites from your electives.